pramaniks/ecs-fargate-dotnetcore-cdk/README.md

    ![ECSCodepipelineStack](https://user-images.githubusercontent.com/20775313/115148470-632a3a00-a07d-11eb-92e0-205690dcff6a.PNG)

 # Initially the **Code deploy stage** in Code pipeline for the new service will be in error state , but why ?? :thought_balloon: :thought_balloon: :thought_balloon:

-# Do you remember we deployed the Service Stack with task desired count as "0"  :bulb:
+# Do you remember we deployed the Service Stack with task desired count as "0"  :bulb: :pushpin: